18F/join.tts.gsa.gov/positions/ttg-fedramp-cyberdata-analyst-2024.md

 # The placeholder information below shows an example of how to format the key
 # objectives.
 This example indents sub-bullets with two spaces:
 #🔻🔻🔻🔻🔻
-key objectives:
-  - Objective #1: You will increase program effectiveness through automation and technology-forward operations.
-    - Identify present and future cybersecurity data needs, and shift FedRAMP to become a data-centric program.
-    - Drive the implementation and integration of appropriate technology, architecture, and tooling, including AI/ML capabilities, to support FedRAMP’s data and analytical needs and to scale its processes.
-    - Design new program processes and systems  that take advantage of and enhance FedRAMP’s ability to understand threats and drive decisions through data.
-    - Shape FedRAMP’s policies, user guides, and overall strategic approach to FedRAMP’s technology and program roadmap.
-  - Objective #2: You will develop models to interpret cybersecurity data and inform cybersecurity risk.
-    - Develop models that can identify quality or consistency issues in FedRAMP’s cybersecurity data and provide near-real-time feedback to cloud service providers, 3PAOs, and technology vendors.
-    - Develop models that can identify anomalies, trends or patterns in the implementation or failure of  security controls, and better predict real-world  cybersecurity risk.
-    - Design and build recommender systems, or other capabilities that can identify the controls or data that most need human review.
-    - Develop novel approaches to identify cybersecurity outliers and trends in large volumes of vulnerability data and other information continuously received from authorized cloud providers.
-  - Objective #3: You will maintain strong working relationships within the government, and with outside industry stakeholders and technical experts .
-    - Partner with cloud service providers (CSPs), third party assessment organizations (3PAOs), cybersecurity and risk management product vendors, and federal agencies on the development and implementation of data-driven cyber security approaches.
-    - Work closely with internal stakeholders, including the FedRAMP technical advisory group (TAG), to develop FedRAMP’s modernization strategy, and to build a foundation of data within the organization that is useful and supports those strategic objectives.
-    - Partner with internal and external stakeholders to pilot new technologies and processes that validate the effectiveness of an automation- and data-based approach to cybersecurity.

 # If there are any info sessions associated with this position, list them here.
 # Each info session needs three pieces of information: the link, the date, and